keyboardio/Kaleidoscope/README.md

 > momentary layer switchers.
 As `on()`, this method is idempotent, and can be
 > called at any time, from anywhere.

+### `.timeOut`

+> The number of loop iterations to wait before timing out and cancelling the
+> one-shot effect, unless interrupted or cancelled before by any other means.
+>
+> Not strictly a method, it is a variable one can assign a new value to.
+>
+> Defaults to 40.

 ## Further reading

 Starting from the [example][plugin:example] is the recommended way of getting